2-Verma modules

 \subsection{$\bo$-KLR algebra}

 Our first goal is to construct a dg-enhancement of the cyclotomic KLR algebras $R^N(m)$, in the same spirit as in \cite{naissevaz2}.
 We introduce the following algebra:

-\begin{defn} The \emph{$\bo$-KLR algebra} $R_\bo(m)$ is the $\Bbbk$-algebra generated by braid-like diagrams on $m$ strands, read from bottom to top, such that \begin{itemize} \item two strands can intersect transversally; \item strands can be decorated by dots; \item regions in-between strands can be decorated by \emph{floating dots}, which are labeled by a subscript in $I$ and a superscript in $\bN$; \item each strand is labeled by a simple root, written $i \in I$; \item multiplication is given by concatenation of diagrams, which preserves the labeling; \item diagrams are taken modulo isotopies that preserves the relative height of the floating dots, and modulo the KLR relations Eq. (\ref{eq:KLRR2} -- \ref{eq:KLRR3}) and the following local relations: \end{itemize}
+\begin{defn} For $m \in \bN$, the \emph{$\bo$-KLR algebra} $R_\bo(m)$ is the $\Bbbk$-algebra generated by braid-like diagrams on $m$ strands, read from bottom to top, such that \begin{itemize} \item two strands can intersect transversally, but no triple intersections are allowed; \item strands can be decorated by dots; \item regions in-between strands can be decorated by \emph{floating dots}, which are labeled by a subscript in $I$ and a superscript in $\bN$; \item each strand is labeled by a simple root, written $i \in I$; \item multiplication is given by concatenation of diagrams, which preserves the labeling; \item diagrams are taken modulo planar isotopies that preserve the relative height of the floating dots, and modulo the KLR relations Eq. (\ref{eq:KLRR2} -- \ref{eq:KLRR3}) and the following local relations: \end{itemize}

 meaning floating dots anti-commute with each other for all $i,j \in I$ and $a,b \in \bN$,

 Moreover, a floating dot in the left-most region is zero